 What are independent fiscal institutions?

-Independent fiscal institutions* are defined as non partisan public bodies, other than the central bank, government or parliament that prepare macroeconomic forecasts for the budget, monitor fiscal performance and/or advise the government on fiscal policy matters.
+Independent fiscal institutions (IFIs) are defined as non-partisan public bodies, other than the central bank, government or parliament aimed at promoting sustainable public finances through various functions, including monitoring compliance with fiscal rules, production or endorsement of macroeconomic forecasts for the budget, and/or advising the government on fiscal policy matters.
 These institutions are primarily financed by public funds and are functionally independent vis-à-vis fiscal authorities.
 Courts of Auditors are included in this definition if their activities go beyond the accounting control and cover any of the tasks mentioned above.
+In the EU, the recently enhanced EU fiscal governance framework (through the Council Directive 2011/85 on requirements for national budgetary frameworks, the Fiscal Compact and the 'Two- Pack' Regulation 473/2013) broadened the role and formalised the tasks of national IFIs in an attempt to foster budgetary discipline and to increase national ownership of EU fiscal rules.

 What are their benefits?

-In a number of EU Member States these institutions (also called fiscal councils) have proved to be instrumental in improving fiscal policy making by providing positive and/or normative analysis, assessments, and recommendations in the area of fiscal policy.
-In particular, fiscal institutions can provide macroeconomic forecasts for the budget preparation that do not suffer from the optimistic biases often found in official government forecasts; they may impartially monitor the implementation of budget plans and the respect of budgetary objectives; they may raise awareness about short and long-term costs and benefits of budgetary measures both among policy-makers and the public, and finally they can assess whether fiscal measures are appropriate in terms of respect of rules, sustainability of public finances, and stability-oriented fiscal policies.
+The emerging consensus of the economic literature postulates that the existence of 'fiscal watchdogs' is conducive to increased accountability and improved fiscal transparency by providing positive and/or normative analysis, assessments, and recommendations in the area of fiscal policy.
+In particular, fiscal institutions can produce or endorse macroeconomic forecasts for the budget preparation that do not suffer from the optimistic biases often found in official government forecasts; they may impartially monitor the implementation of budget plans and the respect of fiscal rules and budgetary objectives; they may raise awareness about short and long-term costs and benefits of budgetary measures both among policy-makers and the public, and finally they can assess whether fiscal measures are appropriate in terms of respect of rules, sustainability of public finances, and stability-oriented fiscal policies.

 Database on fiscal institutions

 The Commission services have compiled a broad set of information on national independent fiscal institutions in the EU countries through a comprehensive survey launched in 2006 across Member States.
 This survey compiled information related to the main characteristics of these domestic public bodies covering their mandates and functions, the composition of their governing boards, their formal status vis-à-vis government or parliament, and their media visibility and influence on public debates on fiscal policy.
-A first update of the database was made in 2008.
-The latest vintage of the database is from the 2013 update.
+The last vintage of this database refers to 2013.

 The index offers a relevant image of the mandate of various institutions but should not be taken as a full proxy of their effectiveness.